UCIDataScienceInitiative/IntroR_Workshop/index.md

   + Character

 2. Everything in R is object.
 Objects can have some attributes.
-  + names, dimension, class, length are some possible attributes
+  + names, dimension, length are some possible attributes

 ---